ncatlab/nlab-content/pages/9/1/1/0/119/content.md

 Eric, there *is* a functor $\Cat \to \Ord$ as you describe.
 If you call it a forgetful functor, then a category is a proset with extra stuff (not just structure), since this functor is not faithful (although it is essentially surjective).
 In contrast, a proset is a category with extra property (as you can literally see from John\'s slick definition above), since the functor $\Ord \to \Cat$ is fully faithful (as Matthieu points out).

 >(Recall that [[essentially surjective functor]]s, [[full functor]]s, and [[faithful functor]]s form the three anti-homogenous parts of the yoga of stuff, structure, and property, where in general you can call *any* functor a 'forgetful functor' and see what that gets you.
-I am treating only the $1$-category of categories, since otherwise this discussion would be at [[poset]] by rights.)
+I am treating only the $1$-category of categories, since otherwise this discussion would be at [[partial order]] by rights.)

 In fact, as Mike points out below, these two functors form an adjunction that makes $\Ord$ into a [[reflective subcategory]] of $\Cat$.